Liselotte Neumann: Professional career

+Ladies European Tour

+In 1985, Neumann turned professional.
 She collected her first professional win at the Pierre Robert Cup, over 54 holes at Falsterbo Golf Club, in Sweden in May 1985 and played on the Ladies European Tour (at the time named the WPGA Tour) the second half of the year, where she won twice.
 At the Höganäs Ladies Open at Mölle Golf Club in Sweden, she became the youngest ever winner on the WPGA Tour.

 She led the 1986 Ladies European Tour Order of Merit for most of the season, with eight straight top three finishes, but lost the lead to Laura Davies at the last tournament, the Spanish Open.
 While Davies won the tournament, Neumann finished 27th, her worst of the season.
 In the rankings, Neumann finished second, earning £494 less than Davies.
 The same year the ladies' Swedish Golf Tour get started with seven tournaments and Neumann was its first Order of Merit winner.